transloadit/uppy/website/src/docs/uppy.md

   type: 'image/jpeg', // file type
   data: blob, // file blob
   source: 'Local', // optional, determines the source of the file, for example, Instagram
-  isRemote: false // optional, set to true if actual file is not in the browser, but on some remote server, for example, when using uppy-server in combination with Instagram
+  isRemote: false // optional, set to true if actual file is not in the browser, but on some remote server, for example, when using companion in combination with Instagram
 })
 ```